 EMERGENCY CASH BENEFITS

-Households with open TANF and GA cases may receive an emergency cash benefit in April 2020.
-The emergency benefit will increase a household’s current TANF or GA benefit amount up to the maximum benefit amount for their TANF or GA household size.
-The emergency benefit will be issued as a check to TANF and GA households on April 30, 2020.
+Households with open TANF and GA cases may receive emergency cash benefits.
+The emergency benefit will increase a household’s current TANF or GA benefit amount up to the maximum benefit amount for their TANF or GA household.
+The emergency benefit was issued as a check to TANF and GA households on June 29, 2020.

 Emergency Cash Benefit Calculation

 Maximum Cash Benefit for TANF/GA Household Size – Current Cash Benefit = Emergency Cash Benefit

 |TANF Household Size||Maximum TANF Benefit Amount|